 That such co-operation between manufacturers should have existed is no surprise, the versatility and convenience of this style of miller having spawned many other European-made copies* with some identical but others developed, refined and enlarged.
-One machine with which an interesting comparison can be made is the German-built Maho, a miller not as popular as the Deckel in the UK but widely employed in continental Europe.
+One machine with which an interesting comparison can be made is the German-built Maho, a miller not as popular as the Deckel in the UK, but widely employed in continental Europe.

-The basis of the Prvomajska/Macmon was a cast-iron column surmounted by a sliding housing that that could be driven backwards and forwards by a handwheel positioned in the top right-hand corner of the column's right-hand face.
+The basis of the Prvomajska/Macmon was a cast-iron column surmounted by a sliding housing that could be driven backwards and forwards by a handwheel positioned in the top right-hand corner of the column's right-hand face.
 The handwheel (like all on the machine) was fitted with a very large-diameter micrometer collar and the feed screw protected by a bellows.
-The housing contained a hardened and ground spindle, with a generously-large 40 INT or 4-Morse spindle nose, running in two-row parallel roller bearings of the precision NN type (with an adjustable clearance) at the front and an special two-row angular thrust SKF bearing at the rear.
+The housing contained a hardened and ground spindle, with a generously-large 40 INT or 4-Morse spindle nose, running in two-row parallel roller bearings of the precision NN type (with an adjustable clearance) at the front and a special two-row angular thrust SKF bearing at the rear.
 Fastened to the middle of the spindle was a gear that engaged with - and slid along as the head position changed - a long gear beneath it.
 The drive gearbox, built into the top of the main column, held hardened gears, ground on their flanks, running in a splash oil bath.
 16 spindle speeds (40, 63, 80, 100, 125, 160, 200, 250, 320, 400, 500, 630, 800, 1000, 1250 and 2000 r.p.m.) were available powered by a large-frame, 2-speed 1.4/2.3 kW 700/1400 r.p.m. motor and controlled by a combination of the juxtaposition of two levers on the right-hand face of the column and electrical switches.

-Three heads were available, all gear driven and mounted on top of the sliding housing: a standard vertical, a high-speed vertical and a slotting attachment.
+Three heads were available, all gear-driven and mounted on top of the sliding housing: a standard vertical, a high-speed vertical and a slotting attachment.
 The standard vertical head had a 360-degree swivelling front section holding a 70-mm travel quill operated by a quick-action lever.
-Driven at a 1 : 1 ratio the head had exactly the same speed range as the horizontal spindle.
+Driven at a 1 : 1 ratio the head had the same speed range as the horizontal spindle.
 The high-speed head (normally a very desirable extra on this type of miller), would have disappointed the skilled operator looking for precise control of the cutter through a fine-feed mechanism: the head was simply a motorised adaptation of the standard unit with the same relatively short travel, lever-action quill - though as some compensation its longer mounting arm did give it an extra 140-mm of reach and its four speeds spanned a useful 1200 to 6000 r.p.m.
-The hardened spindle was driven by a V-belt and fitted with special adaptor to take collets (Maker's Part 03-06-V16) with shank sizes of 4 to 12.5 mm.
+The hardened spindle was driven by a V-belt and fitted with a special adaptor to take collets (Maker's Part 03-06-V16) with shank sizes of 4 to 12.5 mm.

 A developed version of the ALG-100 was also sold, the ALG100B.
 This model is instantly recognisable by its full-circle handwheels and the absence of electrical controls on the right-hand face of the main column.
-Although the layout and general appearance of the two machines was, at a glance, almost indistinguishable the 100B incorporated numerous modifications in the search for better performance and reliability.
+Although both the layout and general appearance of the two machines were, at a glance, almost indistinguishable the 100B incorporated numerous modifications in the search for better performance and reliability.

 *Proof of the type's success - the genus Precision Universal Milling Machine - is evident from the number of similar machines made in various countries including: